Employee security options

 Employee security option cash-out rights

 Employee security option agreements can also be structured in such a way that you can dispose of your security option rights to your employer for a cash payment or other in-kind benefit.
-For more information, see Employee security option cash-out rights.

 Adjusted cost base (ACB) of eligible securities

-Regardless of when the eligible security option was exercised, the ACB of the eligible security you purchased through an employee eligible security option agreement is not the actual price you paid for them.
+Regardless of when the eligible security option was exercised, the ACB of the eligible security that you purchased through an employee eligible security option agreement is not the actual price that you paid for them.
 To calculate the ACB of your eligible securities, add the following two amounts:

-- the actual purchase price
+- the actual purchase price, plus

 - any amount included in your income as a taxable employee option benefit for the securities (even if you claimed a security option deduction for them)